copenhaver/trimmedlasso/README.md

 ### Our approach

-This page contains several sample implementations of an estimation procedure for sparse modeling as described in [Bertsimas, Copenhaver, and Mazumder, "The Trimmed Lasso: Sparsity and Robustness", arXiv preprint ("BCM17")](http://www.optimization-online.org/DB_HTML/2017/08/6167.html).
+This page contains several sample implementations of an estimation procedure for sparse modeling as described in [Bertsimas, Copenhaver, and Mazumder, "The Trimmed Lasso: Sparsity and Robustness", preprint ("BCM17")](http://www.optimization-online.org/DB_HTML/2017/08/6167.html).

 The problem that we focus on is as follows:
 ```